 The applicant is not proposing any changes to this condition.
-Staff agrees that the condition should remain.
+This condition is recommended to remain.

 14. A 100-foot buffer shall be maintained along the Stratton Property and access shall be constructed on the subject property in order to provide public access to the Stratton Property.
 This condition shall remain in effect until such time as (1) the residential use of the Stratton Property ceases; or (2) the Stratton property is purchased by the applicant in this case.